Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-The rebate is processed at the end of your billing cycle and posts to your account monthly.
-You have the option of direct depositing the cash into your checking account, applying it to your balance, or requesting a check in the mail.
-What I do is let the rebate balance accumulate month to month before cashing out.
+The rebate is processed at the end of your billing cycle and posts to your account monthly, typically on the fifth day of the month.
+You have the option of direct depositing the cash into your checking account, applying it to your balance, which is what I usually do, or request a check in the mail.

 Discover It Rewards

-Discover It gives you a nice return of 5% cash back on rotating categories that change each quarter.
+Discover It gives you a nice return of 5% cash back on certain purchases that change each quarter.
 The four rotating categories are gas and wholesale clubs, home improvement stores, restaurants, and Amazon and Target.
-I rarely dine at restaurants, or shop Amazon much, but when the gas rebate kicks in, I charge all of my fuel on this card to get the 5% back.
-Some simple planning in advance of your purchase can really pay off.

 Like the Double Cash card, there is no annual fee with Discover It.
 But unlike Citi, you get zero percent on purchases and balance transfers for the first fourteen months, which gives you the freedom to pay any amount you want towards your balance at zero expense.

-This card also has a matching perk for new members that provides additional cash at the end of the year.
+This card also has a matching perk for new members, which provides additional cash at the end of the year.
 After the first twelve billing cycles, purchases are matched and added to your rebate balance.
 Rewards can either be applied to your charge balance or direct deposited into your bank account.

 Chase Freedom Unlimited Card

-The main advantage of the Chase Freedom Unlimited card is the nice bonus you get if you meet the minimum purchase requirement.
+The main advantage of the Chase Freedom Unlimited card over the Double Cash card is the nice bonus you get if you meet the minimum purchase requirement.
 If you know you will definitely spend at least $500 in the first three months of opening your account, using this card for the $150 bonus alone is a no-brainer.
-That is exactly what I did for my new TV purchase.
+That is exactly what I did when I bought my new TV.

-You also get rewarded an additional $25 bonus when you add an authorized user to your account in those first three months.
-Chase won't inspect the validity of the authorized user added to your account.
-You could literally add your dog as an authorized user and you will still get the $25 bonus.
-In total, you get $175 in bonuses simply for signing up and buying what you were planning to buy anyway.
+You also get an additional $25 bonus when you add an authorized user to your account in the first three months of opening the account.
+You can add any authorized user you want and you'll still get the $25 bonus.
+In total, you can get $175 in bonuses with this card, simply for signing up and buying the things you're going to buy anyway.